Egroses/ZombieIsland/README.md

    Basically;

-  - User trying to survive on the island.
+  - User trying to survives on the island.

-  - User can shoot the zombies with rifle.
+  - User can shoots the zombies with rifle.

-  - If user can surive for three day, then user escape from island.
+  - If user can survives for three day, then user escapes from island.